England

 See Extended Experimental Design and Treatments for further historical changes.

-Over the decades, the measurements and data that were collected included crop yields, samples for chemical analyses, soil samples, and meteorological data.
+Over the decades, the measurements and data that were collected included crop yields, crop grain and straw samples for chemical analyses, soil samples for chemical analyses, and meteorological data.

 • Results and innovation have driven Broadbalk’s evolution from crop production to sustainability of the whole agricultural system